shubhangiBhapkar/password-encryption-decryption/README.md

    `python main.py`

 **4.Follow the Prompts**
   The application will guide you to add, retrieve, or manage passwords through a simple command-line interface.

+  ## Future Enhancement
+  **1.Graphical User Interface (GUI):**

+- Develop a user-friendly GUI using frameworks like Tkinter, PyQt, or Kivy.
+- Allow users to add, view, and manage passwords with a visually appealing interface.

+  **2. Multi-User Support:**

+- Implement user authentication (e.g., login system with username and password).
+- Allow multiple users to manage their passwords independently.

+  **3.Database Integration:**

+- Replace file-based storage with a database like SQLite, MySQL, or MongoDB.
+- Enable better scalability and more complex queries.

+**4.Cloud Synchronization:**

+- Provide an option to synchronize passwords securely across devices using cloud services like AWS, Google Drive, or Firebase.
+- Encrypt data before uploading to the cloud for enhanced security.

+ **5. Two-Factor Authentication (2FA):**
+- Add an extra layer of security with 2FA using email, SMS, or authenticator apps like Google Authenticator.